 Hardi Aged Care would like to extend our continuing thanks to our staff, relatives, friends and community for their support during these difficult times because of this and the measures we have put in place Hardi Aged Care continues to be COVID-19 free.

-Updated Restricted Access to all Hardi Aged Care homes effective as of 30 July 2020
+Updated Restricted Access to all Hardi Aged Care homes effective as of 31st August 2020

-As stated above, you will be required to complete your health check which will include having your temperature checked at the sign-in station at the entry to each facility.
+On entry to our facilities you will be required to complete your health check which will include having your temperature checked at the sign in station at the entry to each facility.

-- if a visitor’s temperature is above >37.5; OR
+- if a visitor’s temperature is ≥37.5; OR

 - if a visitor exhibits symptoms of an acute respiratory infection (e.g. shortness of breath, cough, sore throat); OR

 - if a visitor does do not have an up-to-date 2020 flu vaccination – evidence must be provided;

 Please see below previous Coronavirus Notifications.